centrifugal/centrifugo/docs/content/server/authentication.md

 New in v2.4.0

-Optional array of strings with server-side channels.
+An optional array of strings with server-side channels.
 See more details about [server-side subscriptions](server_subs.md).

 ## Examples